heldr/ftpm/README.md

 $ ftpm install "droid sans"
 ```

-You can see all ftpm installed fonts just typing
+You can see all FTPM installed fonts just typing

 ```CLI
 $ ftpm local